Invisible Disabilities: How Common Are They?

 Building a community

-Building community can also be essential to guard against discrimination.
+Building a community can also be essential to guard against discrimination.
 You may find community in online support groups, religious groups, and local community groups.
 While the community may not remove the effects of discrimination and ableism, having a solid community may help ward against diminished self-esteem or feelings of shame in response to others’ behavior toward you.

 Know your rights